PentesterSoham/rtl8188eus_driver/README.md

 # Dear,BoysAndGirls
-Make sure that in your kali linux repository value "kali-rolling" and "kali-last-snapshot" branch should be enable or you can get any error...
+Make sure that in your kali linux repository contain "kali-rolling" and "kali-last-snapshot" branches.. or you can get any error...

 For that you can watch this YT video